OgDev-01/nupat-react-native-task/README.md

 ## Development challanges

 I Only had issues with getting the exact font's used accross the application on the design.
-I managed to get one's that look like the origin one on the design from expo font
+I managed to get one's that look like similar to the one's in  the design from expo font